History of Keira Knightley in Timeline

 Loading Video...

-2004: Traveled to Ethiopia for Comic Relief
+2004: Travel to Ethiopia with Comic Relief

-In 2004, Keira Knightley traveled to Ethiopia alongside Richard Curtis, Sanjeev Bhaskar and Julian Metcalfe on behalf of the Comic Relief charity.
+In 2004, Keira Knightley traveled to Ethiopia alongside Richard Curtis, Sanjeev Bhaskar, and Julian Metcalfe on behalf of the Comic Relief charity.

-2004: Pirates of the Caribbean Sequels Conceived
+2004: Development of Pirates of the Caribbean Sequels

 Loading Video...

-2005: Dated Rupert Friend
+2005: Started relationship with Rupert Friend

 2005: Nomination for Pride & Prejudice